SimonBrenninger/ddca_ss2025/lib/top/doc.md

-# top
+# top Module
-This library module provides you the top entity used during DDCA.
+This library module provides you the top entity used during DDCA and provides the remote lab functionality.

 [[_TOC_]]